mridubhatnagar/blogs-backup/cl0gmxavs05ank3nv933o5eg0.md

 ## Do you want to ask any questions about the organization?

 Interviews are a 2-way process.
-As much as the company wants to you know about you.
+As much as the company wants to know about you.
 You also have an opportunity to ask questions about the company.

 Below are a list of questions you can ask when at the end of your interview you are asked Do you have any questions for us?